TheCheapestPixels/panda3d-boterham/README.md

 This place could also serve as a testbed for new blend2bam features.

 ## Don't use this yet.
+But if you do, it works just like blend2bam.
+After installing do ```boterham myblendfile.blend newbamfile.bam```

 ### Currently implemented:
 * nothing